The shape

 A hub can still control service access.
 It can:- deny service

-- delay forwarding
+- delay or withhold forwarding

 - require additional lockup